-RESEARCH BRIEF No. 2: September 2023 FIREARM RESTRICTIONS IN DOMESTIC VIOLENCE PROTECTION ORDERS Alice M. Ellyson, Avanti Adhia, Sandra Shanahan, Aisha Alsinai, Lisa DiMascolo, Maxmilliaan Reygers, Deirdre Bowen, Ali Rowhani-Rahbar
+RESEARCH BRIEF No. 3: September 2023 FIREARM RESTRICTIONS IN DOMESTIC VIOLENCE PROTECTION ORDERS Erika Marts, Alice Ellyson, PhD, MS & Ali Rowhani-Rahbar, MD, PhD, MPH

+Domestic violence is a substantial public health and safety problem, and firearms increase risk of harm for victim-survivors, their family members, and the community.
+Federal law prohibits individuals who are subject to domestic violence protection orders (DVPOs) from possessing or purchasing firearms, but there is no mechanism to enforce this federal law.
+Many states have enacted laws authorizing or mandating judges to require firearm relinquishment, but actual implementation and enforcement of these state-level laws varies.
 THE STUDY This study evaluated and quantified the implementation of Washington State's DVPO-related firearm prohibition law by the Regional Domestic Violence Firearms Enforcement Unit (RDVFEU), which was designed to help facilitate firearm and weapon surrender compliance among individuals subject to DVPOs (i.e., respondents), in King County, WA.
 MAIN OUTCOMES Researchers estimated the association between implementation of the RDVFEU and three outcomes: - 1.
 Judicial order to surrender weapons and firearms granted as part of the DVPO - 2.
 Documented compliance among respondents ordered to surrender weapons and firearms - 3.
-Firearm and/or weapon relinguishment by respondents ordered to surrender weapons and firearms APPROACH Researchers used a 55% simple random sample of all granted DVPOs from 2014-2016 (before RDVFEU implementation) and 2018-2020 (after RDVFEU implementation).
+Firearm and/or weapon relinquishment by respondents ordered to surrender weapons and firearms APPROACH Researchers used a 55% simple random sample of all granted DVPOs from 2014-2016 (before RDVFEU implementation) and 2018-2020 (after RDVFEU implementation).
 The sample included 3,543 unique granted DVPOs, in which all were full protection orders and 98.6% were also granted an emergent or temporary protection order.
 Researchers compared granted DVPOs after the RDVFEU was implemented to granted DVPOs before the RDVFEU was implemented when the law was in effect but not fully implemented nor enforced.
-FOR ADDITIONAL INFORMATION ON THIS TOPIC PLEASE REFER TO: Ellyson, A. M., Adhia, A., Shanahan, S., Alsinai, A., DiMascolo, L., Reygers, M., Bowen, D., & Rowhani-Rahbar, A. (2023).
+FOR ADDITIONAL INFORMATION ON THIS TOPIC PLEASE REFER TO:

+Ellyson, A. M., Adhia, A., Shanahan, S., Alsinai, A., DiMascolo, L., Reygers, M., Bowen, D., & Rowhani-Rahbar, A. (2023).
 Firearm restrictions in domestic violence protection orders: Implementation, vetting, compliance, and enforcement.
 Criminology & Public Policy, 00, 1-30. https://doi.org/10.1111/1745-9133.12639 FUNDING INFORMATION